What is syncope?

 - Falling for no reason

-- Fainting, especially after a meal or after exercise
+- Fainting, especially after eating or exercising

 - Feeling unsteady or weak when standing